Time to Winterize

 Winterize your home or business now to prevent costly damage and insurance claims

-Winter is just around the corner, which means now is the time to take simple, preventative steps to protect your home or business from fall and winter storms that are likely to impact the Pacific Northwest.
+Winter made an earlier-than-usual appearance the past few days in the Pacific Northwest, which means now is the time to take simple, preventative steps to protect your home or business from fall and winter storms that are likely to impact the region.